arnelg/delayedfeedback/README.md

 This code was used to generate the results in arXiv:1502.06959 - Time-delayed quantum feedback control.

-Requirement: QuTiP and all it's requirements (see qutip.org).
+Requirements: QuTiP and all it's requirements (see qutip.org).

 Explanation of files in repository: